DavidSzczecina/InternationalBarcodeOfLife/README.md

 Having the CNN identify and group similar taxas in the second last layer of neural network.
 Testing on MNIST dataset, using TSNE and UMAP to form groupings in data .

+Files:

+MNIST_Bad_Label_Detection_CleanLab.ipynb
+- Used to find mislabeled data

+MNIST_Bad_Data_Pruning.ipynb
+- Used to remove the mislabeled data

+MNIST_Data_Augmentation.ipynb
+- Augments existing dataset to create more data to train on